Functional Safety Assessment & Audit

 If you need an independent assessor, eFunctionalSafety provides the planning and FSA protocol that can help you through the process of closing key gaps to conformance.

 Our functional safety assessment checklist includes several hundred questions which relate to each IEC 61511 edition 2 and IEC 61508 edition 2 requirement, as applicable to the project scope.

 Functional Safety Assessment Procedure

-A functional safety assessment (FSA) will only commence with a sound plan in place.
-Our typical methodology includes a series of "swim-lane" work processes which show the required steps and responsibilities.
+A functional safety assessment (FSA) must only commence with a sound procedure and plan in place.
+The eFunctionalSafety typical methodology includes a series of "swim-lane" work processes which show the required steps and responsibilities of each party.

 For a new-build or major modification project, our planning will include scoping all the proposed stages of FSA, the required inputs at each stage, and the expected results.

-For an FSA of an existing SIS in operation, our plan will show the extent and scope of the assessment to be conducted on the existing system.
+For a functional safety assessment of an existing SIS in operation, our plan will show the extent and scope of the assessment to be conducted on the existing system.
 Any exclusions will be fully clarified at the outset.